Keysearch Review (Keyword Research on a Budget)

 If you submit a URL of a page on your own site, it allows you to identify new keyword opportunities.
 For example, you can optimize your content for keywords that aren’t yet ranking on the first page of Google.

-One drawback of this feature is that it lacks smart filters that a tool like Semrush does offer.
-It’s quite helpful if you can filter through a long list of keywords, rather than having to browse through all of it.
+One drawback of this feature is that it lacks filters that a tool like Semrush does offer.
+It’s quite helpful if you can filter through a long list of keywords, rather than having to browse through the lot.

 Verdict: